theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: A string containing a copy of the specified range of characters.
 Can be an empty string.
     :rtype: Variable

-.. py:function:: StrSpanExcluding(variable str, variable subStr)
+.. ven:function:: StrSpanExcluding(variable str, variable subStr)

     The StrSpanExcluding function can be used to search the string for the first occurrence of any character in the specified set subStr.
 StrSpanExcluding extracts and returns all characters preceding the first occurrence of a character from subStr (in other words, the character from subStr and all characters following it in the string, are not returned).
 If no character from subStr is found in the string, then StrSpanExcluding returns the entire string.